Thinking of Buying Earthquake Insurance? Earthquake Facts, Pros and Cons

 - Structural damage to additional structures on your property, including items like swimming pools

 Cons of Buying Earthquake Insurance

-We have gone over some of the risks that homeowners and anyone who has personal property may be open to if they do not have earthquake insurance, so lets now look at the cons of earthquake insurance.
+After going over some of the risks that homeowners and anyone who has personal property may be exposed to without earthquake insurance, the following are some cons of earthquake insurance.

-- In some states, those with the highest risks, earthquake insurance can be very expensive.
-You have to decide if its more likely that you will suffer from paying the high rate of earthquake insurance, vs. taking your risk that an earthquake will not destroy your home.
-In the end, it's your choice.
+- In some states, mainly those with the highest risks, earthquake insurance can be very expensive.
+You have to decide if it's more likely that you will suffer from paying the high price of earthquake insurance vs. taking the risk that an earthquake will not destroy your home.

 The Outlook for Earthquake Insurance Costs